 Recent news about inflation has made it clear—it’s crept into nearly every aspect of our lives, from the cost of groceries to the price of housing.
-Seniors are even receiving a nearly 6% increase in their Social Security benefits next year as a result.
+Seniors might be receiving a record-high COLA next year as a result.
 One place that seniors could see the impact of inflation?
 Inflation could cause their hard-earned savings to lose buying power.

 According to CNBC, 71% of retirement-age seniors have concerns about inflation’s effect on their savings.
 A dip in the stock market as a result of the coronavirus could cause their savings to drop, but in addition, inflation could cause these funds to cover less than they could have before.